joniles/mpxj/mkdocs/docs/howto-use-fields.md

 ```

 This is not recommended where you are iterating across multiple tasks to
-retrieve value: it's more efficient to look up the `FieldType` once before you
+retrieve values: it's more efficient to look up the `FieldType` once before you
 start, then use that to retrieve the value you are interested in from each
 task.